hmito/esj73web/presentation_en.md

     - Do not embed audio or video files within the PDF.
     - The maximum file size is 5 MB.
     - To ensure smooth display on the platform, a file size of 1 MB or less is recommended.
-- The posters for the **onsite sessios** must fit within the display boards, which sized to accommodate an A0 portrait poster (approximately 210 cm (H) × 90 cm (W)).
+- The posters for the **onsite sessios** must fit within the display boards, which are sized to accommodate an A0 portrait poster (approximately 210 cm (H) × 90 cm (W)).
     - Presenters may use the allotted board space freely.
     - You may use a format different from your online poster (e.g., multiple A4 sheets).
 - We encourage presenters to be considerate of attendees who may not understand Japanese.
     - Suggestions include providing both Japanese and English summaries or preparing an English version of the poster.
     - If you prepare an English version:
         - For the online presentation, you may upload two pages in a single PDF (e.g., A0 Japanese + A0 English).
         - The file size limit remains 5 MB for the entire PDF.
     - Presenters who selected English as their presentation language must prepare their poster in English.
 - Presenters may optionally upload the following materials:
     1. Graphical Abstract (JPEG)
         - This will be used as a thumbnail on the online conference platform.